Ademayowa/go-restapi-v2/README.md

 go run main.go
 ```

-Open [http://localhost:8080/jobs](http://localhost:8080/jobs) in your browser to view the project.
+Open [http://localhost:8080/jobs](http://localhost:8080/jobs) in your browser to view all jobs.